mseafox-github/jekyll-serif-theme/_services/insurance.md

 - Deficiencies play a role in short sales too.
 In most states, you are on the hook for a deficiency after a short sale.
 But there are ways you can avoid or handle a deficiency.
 - And for foreclosures, short sales, and deeds in lieu of foreclosure, you might owe the IRS some money if the lender forgives the deficiency
 - Less drastic alternatives to a short sale include loan modification or the use of private mortgage insurance.

+### Why work with us?
+Working with us means not only a smooth transaction, but it also could mean thousands upon thousands of dollars in savings as compared to selling a home through traditional means.

+When you work with us, you can rest assured knowing that whatever situation you are in, we’ve got the solution.
+We take pride in our reputation for working one-on-one with each client to achieve a WIN-WIN situation.

+Most homeowners have no idea what options are available to them beyond listing a house with a Realtor or trying to sell the house on their own and just hoping for the best.
+We know that we truly do provide unique alternatives.
+We offer three outstanding options for a homeowner looking to sell a property.
+It doesn’t take long to see why you should work with the REAITeam before you’ll be ready to figure out how.

+We provide many templates and forms.
+We simply need to fill out your information to complete the rest along with your signature.